-Utah then played in its third NIT under Krystkowiak and made a deep run in the tournament, advancing to the championship final in New York.
-Utah would fall to Penn State in the championship game, but along the way Utah won four contests in the tournament, including a pair of home wins and a road victory at a then top-25-ranked Saint Mary's team.
-The Utes would then go on to win its NIT Final Four semifinal contest over Western Kentucky before facing PSU in the final.
+In 2017-18, Utah went 23-12 overall and finished third in the Pac-12 Conference after being slotted for seventh place in the preseason.
+Utah played in its third NIT under Krystkowiak and advanced to the championship final in New York.
+The Utes won four contests in the tournament, including a pair of home wins and a road victory at Top-25-ranked Saint Mary’s.
+The Utes won their NIT Final Four semifinal contest over Western Kentucky before falling to Penn State in the title game.

-The 2015-16 regular season concluded with Poeltl, a sophomore, earning Pac-12 Player of the Year honors – the program's first POY since 2009 – and senior Brandon Taylor earning the program's first-ever Pac-12 Scholar-Athlete of the Year award.
-Poeltl would go on to be named the program's second-consecutive consensus all-American under Krystkowiak, while also taking home the Pete Newell Big Man of the Year and Kareem Abdul-Jabbar Center of the Year awards.
+The 2015-16 regular season concluded with Poeltl, a sophomore, earning Pac-12 Player of the Year honors, the first in the program’s history since joining the league.
+Senior Brandon Taylor earned the program’s first-ever Pac-12 Scholar-Athlete of the Year award.
+Poeltl was a consensus second team All-American after being voted on to the first team by the Sporting News and the second team by three ogranizations.
+He also took home the Pete Newell Big Man of the Year and Kareem Abdul-Jabbar Center of the Year awards.

-Individually, Wright won the Bob Cousy Award and was a Wooden All-American selection under Krystkowiak.
-The senior guard was also named a second team All-American by the USBWA and the NABC.
-Wright, along with junior guard, Taylor, and freshman center, Poeltl garnered Pac-12 postseason honors.
+Individually, Wright won the Bob Cousy Award and was a Wooden All-America Team selection.
+The senior guard was also named a first team All-American by the Sporting News and a second team All-American by the AP, USBWA and NABC.
+Wright, Taylor and Poeltl garnered Pac-12 postseason honors.

-In his previous collegiate head coaching post, Krystkowiak led his alma mater, the University of Montana, to a 42-20 record and two NCAA appearances as the Grizzlies' from 2004-06 before joining the NBA coaching ranks.
+In his previous collegiate head coaching post, Krystkowiak led his alma mater, Montana, to a 42-20 record and two NCAA appearances from 2004-06 before joining the NBA coaching ranks.

-Krystkowiak spent two seasons as the head coach at Montana.
-The Grizzlies were Big Sky champions in 2004-05, winning the conference tournament and earning an automatic bid to the NCAA tournament.
-They appeared in the Big Dance in 2006 as well, earning an at-large bid and advancing to the second round with an upset victory over fifth-seed Nevada.
-It was UM's first NCAA tournament win since 1975.
+Krystkowiak spent the next two seasons as the head coach at Montana.
+The Grizzlies were Big Sky champions in 2004-05, winning the conference tournament and earning an automatic bid to the NCAA Tournament.
+Montana finished 18-13 after losing to No. 1 seed Washington in the NCAA first round.
+The Grizzlies appeared in the Big Dance in 2006 as well, earning an at-large bid and advancing to the second round with an upset victory over fifth-seed Nevada in Utah’s Huntsman Center.
+It was UM’s first NCAA Tournament win since 1975.
+Montana finished the season with a 24-7 record.

 |2004-05||Montana||18-13 9-5 (2nd)||NCAA 1st Round|